steffahn/mutcursor/README.md

 # mutcursor

-This crate provides a type to safely store mutable references to parent nodes, for backtracking during traversal of tree & graph structures.
+This crate provides types to safely store mutable references to parent nodes, for backtracking during traversal of tree & graph structures.

+[MutCursor] is more efficient because it avoids dynamic allocation, while [MutCursorVec] provides for an arbitrarily deep stack.

 ## Usage
 ```rust